Calculus rules for proximal {\epsilon}-subdifferentials and inexact proximity operators for weakly convex functions: Introduction

 \section{Introduction}

 Proximal operators are a fundamental tool in constructing algorithms for solving large-scale convex optimisation problems \cite{Combettes2011}.
-Responding to the need for solving optimization problems with convex objectives which do not fall into the class of typical convex objective functions appearing in data analysis (see \textit{e.g.}\ the webpage \cite{proxpage}), a number of inexact (approximate) proximal operators have been introduced, see \textit{e.g.}\ \cite{salzo2012inexact, villa2013accelerated, rasch2020inexact}.
+Responding to the need for solving optimisation problems with convex objectives which do not fall into the class of typical convex objective functions appearing in data analysis (see \textit{e.g.}\ the webpage \cite{proxpage}), a number of inexact (approximate) proximal operators have been introduced, see \textit{e.g.}\ \cite{salzo2012inexact, villa2013accelerated, rasch2020inexact}.

 It is our aim to investigate inexact proximal operators for a class of functions which is larger than the one of convex functions: in the present work, we focus on weakly convex functions, which have been appearing in current models in data science problems in a rapidly growing number.
+Examples of weakly convex functions appearing in data analysis can be found in \cite{bohm2021variable, davis2019stochastic} and in the references therein.
+The growing interest in the use of this class of function in many fields of applications suggested the necessity of a careful analysis of their properties in terms of subdifferentials and proximal operators, which is the core of the present work.

 \paragraph{Weak convexity}